Style Guidelines for Secrecy and Society

 - Do not include page numbers, headers, or footers.

-- Do not include underlines or links within the body of the text.
+- Do not include links within the body of the text.

 Reviews must conform to Chicago style and Verdana font type.
-Include the following information in the header of your document:
+Include the following information in the review header:

 - Citation information